 It is extremely important to be aware at the time of having sex with your partner.
 If you drink alcohol, this may lead in taking wrong decision such as unsafe sex and condom failure.
 Injectable drugs can spread some STDs since bodily guilds get exchanged on sharing the needles.
 Besides, hepatitis and AIDS usually spread when needles are shared.
 Make sure you are fully active to take right decision and enjoy safe sex.

 Before engaging yourself in any kind of sexual activity, both of them should agree on what is known as safe sex.
 If you want to enjoy intercourse by using a condom, inform your partner right away.
 It is necessary to support each other in your desire for happy and healthy sexual relationship.

-There are some sexually transmitted diseases like genital herpes that spread when symptoms are evident.
+There are some STD Tests like genital herpes that spread when symptoms are evident.
 If your sexual partner has rashes, discharge or sores, he/she might be suffering from STD which might more likely spread.
-However, if you find something suspicious, it is advisable not to have sex until your partner visits your nearest Sexual Health (GUM) Clinics in London and sees a doctor.
+However, if you find something suspicious, it is advisable not to have sex until your partner.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020

 Fit to Fly Certificates For Covid-1909 Sep, 2020